“STEM education is the leveler for all to be successful in the future needs of humanity.” – Ian R. McAndrew, Ph.D

 How will we receive feedback from the tutors regarding my student’s progress?

-In Writing class, students receive individual feedback in response to their weekly essay submissions.
+In Writing class, students receive individual help and feedback in response to their weekly essay submissions.
 This feedback may present itself as comments only, referring to lessons from class; comments and a numeric grade, according to a pre-disclosed rubric; or a numeric grade only.
+Each student receives 10 – 12 tutor hours of individual essay help and feedback!

 In STEM class, students go over their homework answers in class with the tutor and receive verbal and practical feedback, correcting missed questions in class.
 Students are expected to take notes in class during this feedback and review.